nitcse2018/daa-aksuman055/Assignment3/README.md

 # Assignment 3.
 I/O programming in java.
-Reading source:  (May 1-3)

 ## Task: read from input file and write to an output file using byte stream and char stream classes
 </br></br>